The Oranda goldfish is one of the world’s most popular and recognizable breeds of fancy goldfish.

 How Long do they Live?

-As with many breeds of goldfish, the average lifespan for an Oranda is around 10-15 years, although this can be extended if you have a well-maintained tank.
+As with many breeds of goldfish, their average lifespan is around 10-15 years, although this can be extended if you have a well-maintained tank.

-In some instances, the Oranda breed has been known to live for 20 years or more.
+In some instances, they have been known to live for 20 years or more.

 From Where did They Develop?

-As suggested by their names, the fanning tail comes from the Veiltail genes, while the wen that develops on the Oranda’s head is inherited from the Lionhead breed.
+As suggested by their names, the fanning tail comes from the Veiltail genes, while the wen hood that develops on their head is inherited from the Lionhead breed.

 In comparison to other fancy goldfish, the Oranda is one of the older and more established breeds.
 Referred to by the Chinese as the ‘flower of the water,’ it’s thought that this breed originated as early as the 1500s.